galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 {: .hands_on}

-# Step 3: Show the occurence of the chosen specy through the years
+# Step 3: Show the occurrence of the chosen specie through the years

-In order to be able to draw conclusions based on the occurence, you have to create a file and a curve that shows the occurence of the specy
+In order to be able to draw conclusions based on the occurrence, you have to create a flight curve that shows the occurence of the specie

 ### Running Bowtie2